 Our independent director compensation program provides that each independent director receives a \$10,000 quarterly retainer fee.
 The Chairman of the Board receives an additional \$5,000 quarterly retainer fee.
 The chairman of the Audit Committee receives an additional \$2,500 quarterly retainer fee and other independent directors who serve on the Audit Committee receive an additional \$1,000 quarterly retainer fee.
-Each Board committee chairman, other than the chairman of the Audit Committee, receives an additional \$1,250 quarterly retainer fee and independent directors who serve on Board committees, other than the Audit Committee, receive an additional \$750 quarterly retainer fee for service on each committee.
-Each independent director receives \$2,000 for each Board or Board committee meeting attended in person and \$1,000 for each Board or Board committee meeting attended by telephone.
+Each Board committee chairman other than the chairman of the Audit Committee, receives an additional \$1,250 quarterly retainer fee and independent directors who serve on Board committees, other than the Audit Committee, receive an additional \$750 quarterly retainer fee for service on each committee.
+Effective as of June 9, 2010, each independent director receives \$2,000 for each Board or Board committee meeting attended, whether in person or telephonically; however, with respect to any physical Board or Board committee meeting attended by an independent director telephonically, such director receives only \$1,000 for such meeting.
+Prior to June 9, 2010, each independent director received \$2,000 for each Board or Board committee meeting attended in person and \$1,000 for each Board or Board committee meeting attended by telephone.
 All directors are reimbursed for expenses incurred in connection with attendance at Board and Board committee meetings and our annual meetings of stockholders.